tim-kornish-cloud/Data-Engineering-Practice/README.md

 ## Salesforce
 ### One script for each Salesforce DML operation:
-- insert
+- insert records from pandas dataframe into salesforce
-- upsert
+- upsert records from pandas dataframe into salesforce
-- update
+- update records in salesforce from pandas dataframe
-- delete
+- delete records in salesforce from pandas dataframe

 1) insert_mock_data_with_pandas_into_sf.py
 2) update_mock_data_with_pandas_into_sf.py